cvolm/maxforlive/README.md

 <img src="https://raw.githubusercontent.com/cvolm/max/master/Images/velo.png" width="712">

 This device lets you play around with velocity data and map it to different destinations.
-The final output data can be mapped to aftertouch, pitchbend and up to four different CC types at the same time.
+The final output data can be mapped to aftertouch, pitchbend and CC parameters at the same time.

 Features:
 * Amount and Drive to control intensity